sadams2013/hiMoon/README.md

 optional arguments:
   -h, --help            show this help message and exit -t TRANSLATION_TABLES, --translation-tables TRANSLATION_TABLES
-                        Directory with translation tables or a single translation table file
-  -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
+                        Directory with translation tables or a single translation table file -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         Directory for Output Files.
   -c CONFIG_FILE, --config-file CONFIG_FILE
                         path to config file. -c default will write a config file that can be modified for this.
-  -i, --loglevel-info   Use more verbose logging output (useful for
+  -i, --loglevel-info   Use more verbose logging output (useful for debugging).
-                        debugging).
   -s SAMPLE, --sample SAMPLE
-                        Single sample from multisample ID (if not specified, will do all)
-  -S SOLVER, --solver SOLVER
+                        Single sample from multisample ID (if not specified, will do all) -S SOLVER, --solver SOLVER
-                        Solver to use (GLPK or CBC), default = CBC
+                        Solver to use (GLPK or CBC), default = CBC -P, --phased          Use phased constraint in LP
 ```

 You must provide a compressed (.vcf.gz, .bcf) and indexed (.tbi, .csi) VCF file.